 There are a number of key considerations for HEPs when reviewing Tech Level qualifications that meet the full DfE criteria from 2018:

-- These qualifications are fundamentally different to their predecessors and Applied General qualifications, and are likely to result in learners developing different skills and aptitudes.
+- These qualifications are fundamentally different to their predecessors and Applied General qualifications, and are likely to result in students developing different skills and aptitudes.
 HEPs should review their understanding of these qualifications to ensure it remains up to date.

 - The reformed qualifications include both external and synoptic assessment, as well as changes to resit processes.
-These changes are likely to result in fewer learners passing the qualification.
+These changes are likely to result in fewer students passing the qualification.
 Equally, it is likely that grade distributions will change.
 In light of this, HEPs may wish to review their entry requirements, offer making and decision-making strategies in relation to these qualifications.

-- The reformed and unreformed qualifications will be delivered by schools and colleges at the same time (see ‘Education context’).
+- The reformed and interim-reformed qualifications will be delivered by schools and colleges at the same time (see ‘Education context’).
 Therefore, HEPs may wish to consider their approach to setting and listing entry requirements for the specific qualifications.

 - The dual running of the qualification may result in applicants declaring the incorrect version within their application.
 UCAS will be working to support applicants and advisers in this area.

 - A larger mandatory core means that HEPs who require certain levels of achievement in particular units or ask for specific units to satisfy subject knowledge requirements should familiarise themselves with the new content specifications to ensure that these requirements are still valid.
-It should be noted that not all learners will be able choose their optional units and these may be prescribed by the school or college, therefore HEPs should be cautious if requiring achievement in optional modules as part of their entry requirements, offer making and decision-making strategies.
+It should be noted that not all students will be able choose their optional units and these may be prescribed by the school or college, therefore HEPs should be cautious if requiring achievement in optional modules as part of their entry requirements, offer making and decision-making strategies.

+Tech level qualifications are supported by at least five employers from the job sector the qualification is related to.
 All students have to take part in meaningful activity involving employers in the course of their study.
 Examples are work placements, taking part in projects, or some of the course being taught by someone who works in the industry.